Writing good image alt text

 Colour is included in the last example because it explains the variety shown.
 Other visual details, like background trees or harness colour, are not included because they do not add meaning.

 The same is true for images used on our web pages.
-For example, on a social care page, what may matter most is the service being delivered in the image, not the setting or clothing.
+What may matter most is the service being delivered in the image, not the setting or clothing.

 Using captions with images

 A caption is text shown with an image, usually below or above it.
-It is often announced by screen readers with the image.
+Screen readers often announce it with the image.

 Captions can help explain to everyone why an image matters to the content.
-Alt text explains what matters about the image in this context, using a short, neutral description.
+Alt text explains what matters about the image for that page.

 For example, consider the image of a dog from the previous section: